25 December 2017

 Dianne Benson.
 Dirt.
 The Lowdown on Growing a Garden with Style.

-📖 Here is a customer review of the above-quoted O/P book by Benson, one review of 16 on Amazon, each rating the book with 5 stars.
+Here is a customer review of the above-quoted O/P book by Benson, one review of 16 on Amazon, each rating the book with 5 stars.

 "I don't even remember how I found out about this book.
 I bought a used copy on Amazon about a year ago and am today ordering another copy as mine is falling apart and dirty from being used outside.
 I couldn't garden without it in my Zone 7 shady garden with horrible clay soil.
 Along with the basics of gardening, it is a personal, opinionated account of creating a garden.
 I may not ever grow the exotic tropicals Ms. Benson loves (I am too lazy to dig them up for the winter) but there is so much information in this book on what to grow, how to do it and what to combine it with you are sure to find something you love.
-Be aware that there are no lush color photographs, just some black and whites and line drawings.
+Be aware that there are no lush color photographs, just some black and white and line drawings.
 Love it, Love it, Love it!"

 01 June 2017